All Ukraine’s bold attacks on Russia after nuclear plant hit in Kursk

 The Kursk incursion

-Described by experts as the most significant attack across the border since Russia’s full-scale invasion began in 2022, the Kursk Incursion saw Ukraine claim 1,000 km² of Russian territory.
+Described by experts as the most significant attack across the border since Russia’s full-scale invasion began in 2022, the Kursk incursion saw Ukraine claim 1,000 square kilometres of Russian territory.
 Moscow authorities conceded that Kyiv had captured 28 settlements last year.

 Moscow airport drone strikes